skylarjhdownes/Akagi-Bot/README.md

 ~abort game - Currently does nothing, but claims the game is over

 ~pon - Allows one to Pon players discards.

-Untested.
+~chi - Allows one to Chi.
+Takes 4 arguments, the two tiles you are forming the meld with from your hand.

 !tiles - Displays a picture of each tile.